lossanna/RestoreNet/data/raw/README_rawdata.md

 - Manually added assigned codes for subplot observations that were missing codes, as noted in `02_data-wrangling.R` (there is just one in row 12166).

 `edited-species5_codes-missing-2x2plot.csv`
-- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in species list.
+- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in the species lists for the subplot data, which have already been generated.
-- Most of the codes are unknowns or descriptions.
+- Most of the codes are unknowns or descriptions; long codes that are basically descriptions and mention multiple species have multiple rows for the same code, and a column marks if there is a duplicate that is needed.
+All of these codes came from the Sonoran SE sites.
+Most other sites had a standard USDA code marked in multiple columns all named `Additional_Species_In_Plot` in the originalraw 2x2 plot data.
+	+ The Sonoran SE plots were difficult to identify, so longer explanations were needed.

 `Master Germination Data 2022.xlsx`
 - Received from Hannah Farrell via email.
 I believe this is what she used to write her paper, which is currently in review.